nicolito128/goetf/README.md

 Go encoding module for ETF (External Term Format).

 ## Why GoETF?
-The external term format is primarily used in Erlang's distribution mechanism.
-Sometimes, it's necessary to work with the encoding and decoding of this specific binary format, which is used for communication between different APIs.
-This format has the advantage of being faster and lighter than conventional JSON.
+The external term format is mainly used in Erlang's distribution system.
+Occasionally, it's necessary to encode and decode this particular binary format for communication between different APIs.
+This format offers the advantage of being faster and more lightweight compared to traditional JSON.

 ## Getting started